mahroustamim/invoices/README.md

 ## features

-- sections (add - edit - delete)
+- Sections: Add, edit, delete
-- products (add - edit - delete)
+- Products: Add, edit, delete
-- invoices (add - edit - delete - print -  change payment status - export excel)
+- Invoices: Add, edit, delete, print, change payment status, export to Excel
-- invoice attachments (add - edit)
+- Invoice Attachments: Add, edit
-- sent notification to all members after adding a new invoice
+- Notifications: Send notifications to all members after adding a new invoice
-- sent an email to all members after adding a new invoice
+- Email Alerts: Send emails to all members after adding a new invoice
-- admin can add new users and define their permissions and roles
+- User Management: Admins can add new users and define roles and permissions
-- page for reports
+- Reports Page: View reports
-- pagination to all tables
+- Pagination: Applied to all tables for easy navigation

 ## installation